 If you have a lot of website content, then you will probably need a more sophisticated search engine for the internal search on your site.
 For example, you may have noticed that big e-commerce shops always have an option to perform a search only in a specific category or will sort the search results in different categories and sub-categories.

 Or even if you don’t have a lot of content now, your website could grow in the future.
-So, don’t forget to thing in perspective when installing an internal search box on your website.
+So, don’t forget to think in perspective when installing an internal search box on your website.

 How much traffic will the search engine receive?